rodit/SnapMod/README.md

 If nothing works, the first thing to do is: kill the Snapchat app process through system settings and after that relaunch it and do this twice.
 This will make sure any cached mappings are updated.

 ## GitHub Issues
-If you have encountered an issue, please get logs from LSPosed and upload them while creating an issue.
+If you have encountered an issue: First check Github Issues if others have experienced it if not, please get logs from LSPosed and upload them while creating a new issue.
 Please describe the bug, give us steps to reproduce, screenshots, expected behaviour and any additional context you might have.

 # Feature request
 If you have an idea for a new feature, please check **Discussions** tab first if it has been requested already.
 If it has not, create one!